The 7 best recipe apps in 2026 (tested and compared)

 How to pick the right recipe app

 Forget feature checklists for a moment.
 The best recipe app is the one that matches how you actually cook.
-Ask yourself three questions:

 Where do your recipes come from?
 If you clip from websites, most apps handle that.
-If you have handwritten cards, photos from cookbooks, or recipes in random text formats, you need an app with AI-powered recipe import — that's currently Fond's territory.
+If you have handwritten cards, photos from cookbooks, or recipes in random text formats, you need an app with AI-powered recipe import.
+That's currently Fond's territory.

 The bottom line